khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 ### Imām Aḥmad ibn Ḥanbal

-Imām Aḥmad was the foremost among the Imāms in collecting the Sunnah and sticking to it, so much so that he even “disliked that a book consisting of deductions and opinions be written.”[^a43] Because of this he said:
+Imām Aḥmad was the foremost among the _Imāms_ in collecting the Sunnah and sticking to it, so much so that he even “disliked that a book consisting of deductions and opinions be written.”[^a43] Because of this he said:

-1. “Do not follow my opinion; neither follow the opinion of Mālik, nor al-Shāfiʿī, nor Awzāʾī, nor Thawrī, but take from where they took.”[^a44]
+1. “Do not follow my opinion; neither follow the opinion of Mālik, nor al-Shāfiʿī, nor al-Awzāʿī, nor al-Thawrī, but take from where they took.”[^a44]

     In one narration: “Do not copy your _Dīn_ from anyone of these, but whatever comes from the Prophet \pbuh and his Companions, take it; next are their Successors, where a man has a choice.”

     Once he said: “Following[^a45] means that a man follows what comes from the Prophet \pbuh and his Companions; after the Successors, he has a choice.”[^a46]

-2. “The opinion of Awzāʾī, the opinion of Mālik, the opinion of Abū Ḥanīfah: all of it is opinion, and it is all equal in my eyes.
+2. “The opinion of al-Awzāʿī, the opinion of Mālik, the opinion of Abū Ḥanīfah: all of it is opinion, and it is all equal in my eyes.
 However, the proof is in the narrations (from the Prophet \pbuh and his Companions).”[^a47]

 3. “Whoever rejects a statement of the Messenger of Allāh \pbuh is on the brink of destruction.”[^a48]

 ---

-These are the clear, lucid sayings of the Imāms about sticking to the _aḥādīth_ and forbidding the following of their opinion without clear-cut evidence, such that mere opinion and interpretation is not acceptable.
+These are the clear, lucid sayings of the _Imāms_ about sticking to the _aḥādīth_ and forbidding the following of their opinion without clear-cut evidence, such that mere opinion and interpretation is not acceptable.

-Hence, whoever adhered to whatever of the Sunnah that was proved authentic, even if it opposed some of the Imāms' sayings, he would not be conflicting with their _madhhab_, nor straying from their path; rather, such a person would be following all of them and would be grasping the most trustworthy hand-hold, which never breaks.
+Hence, whoever adhered to whatever of the Sunnah that was proved authentic, even if it opposed some of the _Imāms'_ sayings, he would not be conflicting with their _madhhab_, nor straying from their path; rather, such a person would be following all of them and would be grasping the most trustworthy handhold, which never breaks.
 However, this would not be the case with the one who abandoned any of the authentic Sunnah simply because it contradicted their views; nay, such a person would be being disobedient to them and opposing their above mentioned sayings, while Allāh says:

 \begin{aquote}{\quran: \nisaa{} 65}
 \begin{center}